 You can embed a reuse component as a section in the object page.

-You can include a single chart facet in a subsection.
+You can include a single smart chart facet in a subsection.

-- Add custom actions to the toolbar for a chart and define whether they are enabled at all times or only after the user selects part of the chart for the action.
+- Add actions to the toolbar for a smart chart and define whether they are enabled always or only after the user selects part of the chart for the action.

 For more information, see Views (Variant Management).

 In display mode, you can display two related fields side by side with a single label, even when they correspond to separate properties on the backend.
 Application developers call such fields semantically connected fields.

 - Date and time with the label Date / Time